netvl/scala-guidelines/Readme.md

 * `var` or `lazy val` as abstract members
 * Defining custom DSLs
 * `null` (except for interaction with badly written Java libraries)
+* Returning collection views from functions and storing them in other objects

 ## Suspicious (TODO)